Buildings at Minnesota State Mankato

 Crawford Residence Community

-The Crawford Residence Community was named in honor of Clarence L. Crawford, the seventh president of Minnesota State Mankato, serving as president of Mankato State College from 1946 to 1965.
-A, B, and C wings were constructed in 1958.
-D wing was constructed in 1964.
+The Crawford Residence Community was named in honor of Clarence L. Crawford, the 7th President of Minnesota State Mankato, from 1946 until 1965.
+A, B, and C wings were constructed in 1959 and D wing was constructed in 1962.
+Each wing was initially built to house 200 students.

 - Square Footage: 241,406